crookedlungs/mr_b_game_dev_book/src/lessons/gpd/lesson_1.md

 ### Conclusion

-A Game Design Document is a crucial tool in game development.
+A [Game Design Document (GDD)](../../vocabulary.md#game-design-document) is a crucial tool in game development.
 It helps you organize your ideas and communicate them clearly to others.
 Whether you’re working on a small game by yourself or a big project with a team, a well-crafted GDD will make the process smoother and more successful.

 ## Lesson Materials